rglew/shortroute/README.md

 * It should work out of the box - I have tested on a couple of different machines with success
 * There is some input validation, there needs to be more
 * There are some tests - ideally I would add more time permitting including some other kinds (eg: BDD style tests)
-* * As you may have been told, it's been a long while since I coded as a dayjob and most of my coding is just snippets and trying to learn FP.
-I haven't really done much Javascript work...
-There are a lot of things I would love to improve with time to get up to speed on the tools...
-* I ran out of time to complete Question 10. :/